Skip to main content

 Popular posts from this blog

-1. What is a finned tube bundle?
-Finned tube bundle composed of multiple finned tubes arranged according to certain rules is called finned tube bundle.
+The heat exchange unit composed of multiple finned tubes arranged according to certain rules is called finned tube bundle.
 A finned tube heat exchanger can be composed of one or more finned tube bundles.
-2. What is the composition of the finned tube bundle?
-Finned tube (multiple tubes): basic element of heat transfer.
-Tube box (header) or tube plate: the header, elbow or steel plate connecting the two ends of the fin tube.
-When the finned tube is connected with the header or tube sheet, the spacing between the finned tubes is fixed, and the tube box forms a continuous flow channel for the fluid in the tube.
+Understanding the finned tube bundles is helpful to the application of finned tube heat exchangers.
+What are the components of finned tube bundle?
+1. Multiple finned tubes: basic elements of heat transfer; 2.
+Tube box header or tube plate: connect the box, elbow or steel plate at both ends of the finned tube.
+When the finned tube is connected with the box or tube plate, the spacing between the finned tubes is fixed, and the tube box makes the fluid in the tube form a continuous flow channel; 3.
 Frame: support and fix the whole finned tube bundle.
-3. Finned tube bundle arrangement?
-In a finned tubes bundle , the selection of fin tube arrangement is crucial.
-There are two types of arrangement: staggered and sequential.
-The so-called staggered arrangement refers to the cross arrangement of pipes in the air flow direction, while the in-line arran
+The finned tube bundle is the main part of the air cooler, which is composed of finned tubes, tube boxes and frames.
+It is an independent structural whole.
+Its basic parameters include the tube bundle type (us...